letscontrolit/ESPEasy/docs/source/Plugin/_Plugin.rst

 .. image:: Task_config_page_Statistics.png

+As can be seen in the screenshot taken from a "sysinfo" task, a dataset can be disabled in the chart by clicking on the item in the legend.
+This will scale the chart to fit the other data sets.
+For example the amount of free memory on an ESP32 is several orders of magnitude larger than the typical system load.

-This also extends how task values can be addressed within ESPEasy.
+Enabling "Stats" on a task value also extends how task values can be addressed within ESPEasy.

 For example using just like normal task value data: